TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 ![!extScripts](images/extension-manager.png)

-The Extension Manager is a tool for downloading, updating and deleting NZBGet extensions with backwards compatibility with extensions based on header configuration definition.
+The Extension Manager is a tool for downloading, updating and deleting NZBGet extensions.
+It is backward-compatible with extensions based on header configuration definitions.

 ---